marion-emeric/my_keto_project/README.md

 ## Start the project

-1. Edit global variable .env.local
+1. Edit global variable .env (refer to .env.dist)

-`app/.env.local`

 2. Use "Make" commands.